kudelskisecurity/nist-lwc-power-analysis/README.md

 The first step typically requires around 30k to 40k power-traces in our case, while the second step only requires 150 power traces.

-We observed in our experiments that templates tend to depend on the USB plug used to make them.
+We observed in our experiments that templates tend to depend on the USB port used to make them.

 The attack name is `photon-beetle`.
 The general usage is `python main.py photon-beetle <template name> <attack|template> ...`.